 Bread Hair – Odango – With 2 Buns

-These characters have one or more hair buns on their heads.
+These characters have one or more buns of hair on their heads.
 In Japanese it is called Odango which literally means round like the Japanese sweetie.
 The buns are placed approximately 45 degrees from the top of the head.
-It is usually associated with Chinese characters.
+It is often associated with Chinese characters.
 Some characters are:

 - Tenten – Naruto;